cattymod/scratch2legacy/README.md

 The SWF was generated using [this converter](https://amys.website/scratch).

-Scratch 2.0 is by the Scratch Foundation.
-See [scratchfoundation/scratch-flash](https://github.com/scratchfoundation/scratch-flash).
+Scratch is developed by the Lifelong Kindergarten Group at the MIT Media Lab.
+See http://scratch.mit.edu.
+You can also check out [scratchfoundation/scratch-flash](https://github.com/scratchfoundation/scratch-flash).

 Dango (The Default Sprite in Scratch 2 Legacy and CattyMod's Mascot) and Lucide Icons for the "Home" icon are credited in [CattyMod Credits](https://studio.cattymod.app/credits.html).